Ohio Food and Farm Policy

 Ohio Farmland Preservation Policy

-The American Farmland Trust has identified Ohio as a priority state in need of land protection.
+In their Farms Under Threat report, the American Farmland Trust identified Ohio as a priority state in need of land protection.
 For example, between 2001-2016, Ohio lost 312,200 acres of agricultural land to development.
 Nationally, 100 million acres of land will change hands in the next few years, putting even more land at risk.

 Despite the success of these programs, they are not enough.
 Ohio needs to encourage communities to develop comprehensive plans and identify policies to protect agricultural resources.
-And, our state leaders need to continue to incentivize land transfer between farmers to help address rising land prices and farm consolidation.
+Our state leaders need to continue to incentivize land transfer between farmers to help address rising land prices and farm consolidation.

 Ohio Food and Farm Policy Priorities